Delonix regia: North America

 In the continental United States, it grows in South Florida, Central Florida, in the Rio Grande Valley of South Texas and can be found planted as far north as Houston.
 Hawaii is another location where the species is grown.
-It also grows in humid parts of Mexico, especially in the southwest states like Campeche, Chiapas, Oaxaca, Tabasco, Veracruz, and Yucatán.
+It also grows in humid parts of Mexico, especially in the southeast states like Campeche, Chiapas, Oaxaca, Tabasco, Veracruz, and Yucatán.

 Caribbean and Central America

 In the Caribbean it is featured in many Dominican and Puerto Rican paintings.
 It can also be found in Belize, The Bahamas, Costa Rica, Cuba, Haiti, Honduras, Nicaragua, the U.S. Virgin Islands, Sint Maarten, Trinidad and Tobago, the Cayman Islands, Grenada, Jamaica, Curaçao, Dominica, Saint Vincent and the Grenadines and Saint Lucia.
 It is the national flower of St. Kitts and Nevis.
 It can also be found in Bermuda.
 The town of Peñuelas, Puerto Rico, located about 12 mi west of Ponce, is nicknamed El Valle de los Flamboyanes ("The Valley of the Poinciana Trees"), as many flamboyant trees are found along the surrounding Río Guayanes, Río Macana, and Río Tallaboa rivers.